What is microcephaly?

 Causes of microcephaly include:

-Infections in the mother during pregnancy, including rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more and Zika virus infection Zika Virus Infection Zika virus infection almost never makes children or adults very sick.
+Infections in the mother during pregnancy, including rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more and Zika virus infection Zika Virus Infection Zika virus infection almost never makes children or adults very sick.
 But Zika virus is very dangerous to an unborn baby (fetus).
 Zika can be spread by mosquitoes, sex, or blood transfusion... read more

 Exposure to certain drugs or toxins before birth